dkirkby/E4S/hwdebug.md

  - hex 0x55 = decimal 85 = binary 01010101 = ASCII 'U'
  - hex 0x66 = decimal 102 = binary 01100110 = ASCII 'f'

+Notice that the gap between the transmitted bits of each byte is shorter than the 2ms and 4ms delays in the code.
+Why is that?

 A good logic analyzer is able to interpret the digital data stream associated with different communications protocols and display a higher-level summary of the data.
 For example, with the Logic Pro analyzer, we can enable an "Async Serial" analyzer with the transmit wire (Tx = GP4), then we see:

 ![UART trace](img/trace-uart.png)